RafUrera/Applying-Filters-to-SQL-Queries/README.md

 There are two filters in this query that simply bring back results from the finance and sales departments.
 The `OR` operator allows the results to have just one of the two conditions be true instead of both at the same time.

-## Retrieve all employees not in IT
+## Retrieve All Employees Not in IT

 The final task involves a final security update to employee machines.
 The employees in the Information Technology department have already updated their machines.
 So this update is to be done for all other employees.